Motivation Won't Achieve Your Fitness Goals

 Make small changes

-One of the biggest problems I see is girls trying to change multiple aspects of their life, like their diet and training routine, at the same time and feeling overwhelmed or giving up shortly after.
+Getting out of a fitness rut can be challenging.
+One of the biggest problems I see are girls trying to change multiple aspects of their life, like their diet and training routine, at the same time and feeling overwhelmed or giving up shortly after.

 Start slowly and aim to establish a lifestyle that you are happy to continue in the long-term.
 Most importantly, be kind to yourself and try to enjoy the journey!